oblinger/spotlight-commander/README-uf.md

 (2) Its source form is expressed in the C/Java/Python way that most modern programmers find most natural.
 (3) Its parse form is expressed in JSON -- the simplest, most widespread machine processible representation.

-This hat-trick allows Uniform to provide the best of all worlds: the best form for humans, the best form for machine, and a universal, purely-syntacti, bi-directional, lossless mapping which allows programmers to extend and invent new langauge constructs that continue to look good on the human side, continue to be trival to process on the machine side, and does not require them to mess with or alter the parsing/printing infrastructure at all!
+This hat-trick allows Uniform to provide the best of all worlds: the best form for humans, the best form for machine, and a universal, purely-syntactic, bi-directional, lossless mapping which allows programmers to extend and invent new langauge constructs that continue to look good on the human side, continue to be trival to process on the machine side, and does not require them to mess with or alter the parsing/printing infrastructure at all!

 The Uniform Langauge brings the advantages of homoiconicity to good old fashion procedural langauges w/o costing any of the readability typically associated with such languages.